twilightscapes/pirate-test-config/README.md

   PIRATE
 </h1>

 PIRATE is built with the Astro framework.
-Use it to create an easy-to-use blogs or websites.
+Use it to create an easy-to-use blog or website.